kevinfreeman1101/Lazarus/Modernized_Texts/G.R.S. Mead/Drafts/MEAD-Apollonius of Tyana.md

 Here is Philostratus' account of his sources about Apollonius:

-"I gathered my information from the cities that loved him, the temples whose rituals and regulations he restored, what others have said about him, and his own letters.
+> I gathered my information from the cities that loved him, the temples whose rituals and regulations he restored, what others have said about him, and his own letters.
 More detailed information came from Damis, an educated man from the ancient city of Ninus.
 He became a disciple of Apollonius and recorded his travels, in which he participated, along with Apollonius' views, sayings, and predictions.
 A member of Damis' family brought these previously unknown note-books to Empress Julia.
 As a member of the princess's circle, who loved and supported all literary works, she asked me to rewrite and improve these sketches.
 Although the Ninevite was clear, his style was not perfect.
-I also accessed a book by Maximus of Aegae, which documented all of Apollonius' activities in Aegae."
+I also accessed a book by Maximus of Aegae, which documented all of Apollonius' activities in Aegae.

 Additionally, there is a will by Apollonius that shows how he almost turned philosophy into a form of worship.
 Moeragenes' four books on Apollonius are not worth attention, as he knew little about his life.